 What SIDE EFFECTS can this medicine cause?

-Ketorolac eye drops may cause side effects.
+Ketorolac injection may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 Some side effects can be serious.
-If you experience any of the following symptoms, stop using ketorolac eye drops and call your doctor immediately:
+If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, stop using ketorolac injection and call your doctor immediately: